Planning Your Unforgettable Trip to Taveuni

 The Taveuni Region includes Taveuni Island, Qamea, Matangi and Laucala Island in addition to Viani Bay and Sau Bay on the South East tip of Vanua Levu.
 These beautiful islands any bays are bound together by the Rainbow Reef and are accessible from Taveuni.
 As well as Vanua Levu, Kioa and Rabi are also our neighbouring islands.
 Getting to Taveuni and exploring our region is easier than you think.

 Read our essential guide to know what to expect when planning your trip.

 Getting to Taveuni

 Travelling to Taveuni is just a quick hop from Nadi International Airport and is much easier than you might think.
 Several international airlines fly into Nadi and they may fly you direct to Taveuni as part of your ticket.
-If not there are two main flight operators who can fly you to Taveuni.
+If not there are two main domestic flight operators who can fly you to Taveuni.
 These are Fiji Airway’s Fiji Link and Northern Air.

 What to Bring

 While visiting Taveuni, it’s important to keep in mind that the island is remote, and as a result, the availability of shops and supplies is limited.
 We often advise our guests to bring along any essential items they can’t do without.
 Although there is a doctor and emergency services available, it’s worth noting that there is currently no pharmacy on the island.
 To ensure a hassle-free stay, we recommend stocking up on any necessary medications or personal care items before your travel to Taveuni.

 Essential Travel Tips

 There is one Bank (BSP) with an ATM in Naqara.
 If you need a small amount of local currency you can change it up whilst you are here.
 Most but not all shops take cards although there will almost certainly be a fee (anything up to 5%).